 The University of Leeds traces its roots to Leeds School of Medicine established in 1831 in West Yorkshire, England.
 The University of Leeds has a large student body and as part of the Russell Group ranks 10th among universities in the U.K for research grants.
 The university employs about 8,000 staff and professional employees.
 Approximately 33,300 undergraduate and graduate student attend the University of Leeds.
 The University of Leeds attracts many applicants for their Physics program, MBA program and health care programs.

-Foreign species that are devastating water ecosystems could be "hitchhiking" around Britain on canoeists' and anglers' kit, according to a new study.
+Hot water could be the answer to stopping aquatic invasive species from "hitchhiking" around Britain on anglers' and canoeists' kit, according to a new study.

 The most extensive land-based study of the Amazon to date reveals it is losing its capacity to absorb carbon from the atmosphere.
 From a peak of two billion tonnes of carbon dioxide each year in the 1990s, the net uptake ...